Securing Mission-Driven Careers After Service

 “Everyone I’ve worked with has been so helpful with my transition to the civilian sector,” she said.

-I initially looked for logistics jobs that directly related to my Army position.
 I found that my Army experience went beyond the title of my job.
 I believe [it] has made me more adaptable in professional situations.

 A 20-year Marine Corps veteran, Neil recognized the importance of early planning for his transition.
 With help from SkillBridge, he gained real-world training in his last 180 days of service.

-I immediately set my sights on Lockheed Martin, a company with a strong reputation for hiring and supporting veterans.
+Now an items analyst, Neil feels his military background is a valuable asset, and immediately set his sights on Lockheed Martin, as a company with a strong reputation for hiring and supporting veterans.

 My colleagues have become like a second family to me…they provide me with a level of job satisfaction and quality of life that I never could have imagined.